delta-io/delta-sharing/docsite/docs/development_guidelines.md

 in order to have a "working" swagger UI.
 If you want to reproduce the same locally and have a working swagger UI at `https://localhost:3000/whitefox/openapi_whitefox` and `https://localhost:3000/whitefox/openapi_delta-sharing.html` you can create a symlink as follows: `ln -sfn $PWD/protocol $PWD/docsite/static/protocol`

+## Testing

+Unit tests must be fast therefore:
+- they should not rely on any external service
+- they should not need the server to be up running to be executed

+If the test you are writing complies with the previous points, go ahead and create a simple junit5/jupiter test.

+Otherwise, the project currently features two other type of tests:

+- `aws`: tests tagged with `aws` tag require aws connectivity and credentials provided by the user as environment variables or `.env` file
+- `integration`: tests tagged with `integration` tag require the server to be up and running.
+Therefore every time a test is annotated with `@QuarkusTest` it should be also annotated as `@Tag("integration")`.

+**At the current state, all tests are run together without any distinction.** In the future we might want to split them.